RachitKumar205/rachitkumar205/README.md

-# 👋 Hey there!
+# 👋 Hey!
 I'm Rachit Kumar

-**Software Engineer | Fullstack Developer | Tech Enthusiast**
+**Everything Developer**

 Welcome to my GitHub!
-I’m a developer with a love for creating impactful applications and exploring the edges of technology.
-Currently studying Computer Science at Shiv Nadar University and Data Science at IIT Madras, I'm building projects in everything from fullstack web dev to machine learning.
+I’m a developer with a love for creating.
+I have worked on diverse projects including low level programming and embedded systems, plug and play javascript libraries, scalable backend architectures and implementing CNNs to monitor crop health, among other things.

 ---